Where to Discuss?

 Formatting: Data Borders

-The implementation in descendant class is, basically just another hardcoded configuration.
+The implementation in the descendant class is, basically another hardcoded configuration, similar to the header border configuration.

 def _format_data_borders(self) -> None: